ledgetech/ledge/README.md

 Ledge can be utilised as a fast, robust and scalable alternative to Squid / Varnish etc, either installed standalone or integrated into an existing Nginx server or load balancer.

-Moreover, it is particularly suited to applications where the origin is expensive or distant, making it desirable to serve from cache as optimistically as possible.
+Ledge is particularly suited to applications where the origin is expensive or distant, making it desirable to serve from cache as optimistically as possible.

 ## Table of Contents